erikaduan/aws_notes/README.md

 3. [Enable AWS billing alerts and create an AWS billing alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html).
     + Navigate to the **AWS Billing console** and tick both **Receive Free Tier Usage Alerts** and **Receive Billing Alerts** and save preferences.
     + Change the region to **US East (N. Virginia)** via `export AWS_REGION=us-east-1` in CloudShell.
 Billing metric data is stored in the **US East (N. Virginia)** region.
     +  Navigate to the **CloudWatch console** and create an alarm for **Billing -> Total estimated charge**.
-Link your alarm to a subscription topic following the instructions in the AWS document above.
+Link your alarm to a subscription topic (supported by an AWS messaging service) following the instructions in the AWS document above.
 Confirm your topic subscription via email.
 An alert should now appear in **CloudWatch -> Alarms -> All alarms** as shown below.

 ![](https://github.com/erikaduan/aws_notes/blob/main/figures/successful_billing_alert.png)